gitubo/bixit/README.md

 In both directions, Bixit automatically selects the correct configuration based on the message type.

-Alternatively, for testing or special use cases, you can directly provide the **configuration file** inline with the request—useful for:
+Alternatively, for testing or special use cases, you can directly provide the **configuration file** inline with the request — useful for:
 - Validating a schema during development
 - Encoding or decoding messages using formats that are not part of the current catalog